simonw/til/sqlite/sqlite-tg.md

 ```
 1
 ```
 Because the point and the polygon intersect.

+Instead of using the WKT `POINT(...)` string here we can use the `tg_point(longitude, latitude)` function.
+We'll use that in the next example.

-Try that with Times Square in New York:
+Let's try with Times Square in New York:
 ```sql
 select tg_intersects('{
   "type": "Polygon",